 Ms. Barrada was selected from a long list of candidates nominated by the Roy R. Neuberger Prize Advisory Panel, consisting of the museum’s director and curators, and various faculty at Purchase College.
 Prior prizewinners are Tania Bruguera, Leandro Erlich, Robin Rhode, and Dana Schutz.
 Winners of the Prize embody outstanding artistic achievement that inspires innovative thinking, fresh perspectives, and greater understanding and appreciation of the arts.
 A belief in the artist’s promise and creative achievement to date also are factors, the goal being to support and encourage the next generation of artists.
 In addition to the cash prize, winners have the opportunity to work with the Museum on a special exhibition and accompanying catalogue.

 Yto Barrada: The Dye Garden originated at the American Academy in Rome.
-This presentation of the exhibition was co-‐organized by the Neuberger Museum of Art and the American Academy in Rome.
-The exhibition was co-curated by Peter Benson Miller, Andrew Heiskell, Arts Director at the American Academy and Helaine Posner, Chief Curator at the Neuberger Museum.
+This presentation of the exhibition is co-organized by the Neuberger Museum of Art and the American Academy in Rome.
+The exhibition is co-curated by Helaine Posner, Chief Curator at the Neuberger Museum, and Peter Benson Miller, Curator and former Andrew Heiskell Arts Director at the American Academy.